Martin Truex Jr.: 2016

 Prior to the season, Furniture Row switched manufacturers from Chevrolet to Toyota.
 Bass Pro Shops signed on as an associate sponsor to the No. 78, reuniting with Truex for the first time since Truex's time with DEI.
 Truex started the 2016 season qualifying 28th for the Daytona 500 and ran up front for most of the day.
 On the last lap of the Daytona 500, he was positioned behind race leader Matt Kenseth.
-Heading into turn 3 Denny Hamlin got a big run on Kenseth and tried to pass him but Matt went up to block Hamlin but nearly wrecked in the process and ended up losing the draft leaving Truex as the leading car.
+Heading into turn three, Denny Hamlin got a big run on Kenseth and tried to pass him, but Matt went up to block Hamlin but nearly wrecked in the process and ended up losing the draft, leaving Truex as the leading car.
 After a ferocious race to the finish line, Truex lost by 0.010 seconds to Denny Hamlin in the closest Daytona 500 finish in history.

-Truex dominated at Texas, leading 141 of 334 laps but lost after not making a pit stop with less than 39 laps to go.
-At Kansas in May, Truex won his first pole of the year and first pole in 147 races in Sprint Cup for the running of the Go Bowling 400.
-Truex led a race-high 172 laps but a loose wheel relegated him to a 14th-place finish.
+Truex dominated at Texas, leading 141 of 334 laps, but lost after not making a pit stop with less than 39 laps to go.
+At Kansas in May, Truex won his first pole of the year and first pole in 147 races in the Sprint Cup for the running of the Go Bowling 400.
+Truex led a race-high 172 laps but a loose wheel relegated him to a fourteenth-place finish.
 He won his second pole of the season for the Coca-Cola 600.
 On May 29—Sunday of Memorial Day weekend, 2016—Truex dominated, leading a record 392 of 400 laps in the Coca-Cola 600 at Charlotte Motor Speedway, surpassing the old record of 335 laps set by Jim Paschal in 1967.
-The win was Truex's first of 2016, clinching a place in the Chase for the Sprint Cup at the end-of-season.
+The win was Truex's first of 2016, clinching a place in the Chase for the Sprint Cup at the end of the season.
 He led the race for 588 miles, the most miles led by any driver in any NASCAR race ever.